 The following table presents selected consolidated financial data for the Bank.
 The Consolidated Financial Statements were prepared and presented in accordance with IFRS, as issued by the IASB.
 In preparing these financial statements, the Bank's opening statement of financial position was prepared as of January 1, 2014, the Bank's date of transition to IFRS.
-Because fiscal year 2015 is the first year the Bank has prepared and presented its financial statements in accordance with IFRS, the Bank did not include the historical financial information as of and for the years ended December 31, 2013 and 2011.
-The following selected financial data for the fiscal years ended December 31, 2015 and 2014 have been derived from the Consolidated Financial Statements that are included in this report beginning on page F-1.
-The Consolidated Financial Statements for the years ended December 31, 2015, and 2014 were audited by the independent registered public accounting firm Deloitte, Inc. ("Deloitte"), and are included in this Annual Report, together with the report of the independent registered public accounting firm Deloitte.
-The information below is qualified in its entirety by the detailed information included elsewhere herein and should be read in conjunction with Item 4, "Information on the Company," Item 5, "Operating and Financial Review and Prospects," and the Consolidated Financial Statements and notes thereto included in this Annual Report.
+Because fiscal year 2015 is the first year the Bank has prepared and presented its financial statements in accordance with IFRS, the Bank did not include the historical financial information as of and for the years ended December 31, 2013, 2012 and 2011.
+The following selected financial data for the fiscal years ended December 31, 2015, and 2014 have been derived from the Consolidated Financial Statements that are included in this report beginning on page F-1.
+The Consolidated Financial Statement registered public accounting firm Deloitte, Inc. ("Deloitte"), and are included in this Annual Report, together with the report of the Company," Item 5, "Operating and Financial Review and Prospects," and the Consolidated Financial Statements and notes thereto included in this Annual Report.